 There’s no restaurant, but you might be able to eke out your five-a-day from the bar’s fruit-laden cocktails.

 There’s an understated sophistication to the cut-glass tumblers and copper cocktail shakers at the shot-sized Brentwood drinks den.
-Pull up a stool at the marble-top bar and order from a list created by the mixology-masters at Hamlet & Ghost; the speciality is the Whitney, whisked up from vodka, pineapple and St Germain elderflower liqueur, with a twist of lemon.
+Pull up a stool at the marble-top bar and order from a list created by the resident mixology-masters; the speciality is the Whitney, whisked up from vodka, pineapple and St Germain elderflower liqueur, with a twist of lemon.
 The record player spins upbeat soul and rock ‘n’ roll all day, with happy hour from 6pm until the last note of the B-side.

-The hotel bar is open all day long, from 8am to 11pm.
+The hotel bar is open all day long, from 8am to till last call.

 There’s no room service, but you’re never far from the bar.